-In this quick guide, we list those benefits and disadvantages.
+In this quick guide, we list those potential benefits and disadvantages.

 Summary – Do The Pros Of Recycling Outweigh The Cons?

-Overall, as a general rule of thumb we do want to reduce and re-use or recycle materials from an environmental perspective first (following the waste hierarchy), before going to landfill or incineration.
+Overall, as a general rule of thumb, we want to reduce and re-use or recycle materials from an environmental perspective first (following the waste hierarchy), before going to landfill or incineration.

-This certainly helps with sustainability and protects against resource depletion.
+This certainly helps with sustainability in terms of resource depletion.

 But, landfill and incineration technology has improved over the years, and depending on the waste type, can be better options sometimes from an environmental and economic perspective (glass is one such example of a material that might fit this criteria).

 In each city, a lifecycle cost/benefit analysis should be done for each type of waste, weighing up the cost/benefits socially, environmentally, economically and so on, for the short and long term.